Kamukama age 7

 Staff

-Shaela McCarley has been an important part of Kamukama Foundation since joining the team as Operations Manager in 2015.
-Shaela has been instrumental in supporting the Foundations’s growth as it expands to reach more students.
-She manages outreach efforts and is a critical part of our work to connect donors and sponsors with school communities in Uganda
+Shaela McCarley has been an important part of the Kamukama Foundation since joining the team as Operations Manager in 2015.
+Shaela is the lead US-based coordinator on all Foundation programs.
+She manages outreach and fundraising efforts and is a critical part of our work to connect donors and sponsors with school communities in Uganda.

-Elizabeth Howden has served as Communications Director for the Kamukama Foundation since 2016.
+Elizabeth Howden has served as the Communications Manager for the Kamukama Foundation since 2016.
 In this role, Elizabeth supports the development of sponsor outreach materials and marketing collateral.
-She also serves as an Advisor to the Board on digital messaging and crisis communications.

 Board of Directors